Ahmed-Faqiri/De-Overmolen-browser-extension/README.md

-Chrome extension made for De Overmolen for their accounting on the website exact
+Chrome extension made for De Overmolen for the accounting on the website exact